Chapter 3 Infectious Diseases Related to Travel

 Age 6–8 months is a precaution for yellow fever vaccination.
 Two cases of YEL-AND have been reported among infants aged 6–8 months.
 In infants <6 months of age, the rates of YEL-AND are elevated (50–400 per 100,000).
 By 9 months of age, risk for YEL-AND is believed to be substantially lower.
 ACIP generally recommends that, whenever possible, travel to yellow fever–endemic countries should be postponed or avoided for children aged 6–8 months.
 If travel is unavoidable, the decision of whether to vaccinate these infants needs to balance the risks of YFV exposure with the risk for adverse events after vaccination.

 Age ≥60 years is a precaution for yellow fever vaccination, particularly if this is the first dose of the yellow fever vaccine given.
-A recent analysis of adverse events passively reported to the Vaccine Adverse Events Reporting System (VAERS) from 2000 through 2006 indicates that people aged ≥60 years are at increased risk for any serious adverse event after vaccination, compared with younger people.
-The rate of serious adverse events in people aged ≥60 years was 8.3 per 100,000 doses distributed, compared with 4.7 per 100,000 for all vaccine recipients.
-The risk of YEL-AND and YEL-AVD is also increased in this age group, at 1.8 and 1.4 per 100,000 doses, respectively, compared with 0.8 and 0.4 per 100,000 for all vaccine recipients.
-Given that YEL-AVD has been reported exclusively, and YEL-AND almost exclusively, in primary vaccine recipients, more caution should be exercised with older travelers who may be receiving yellow fever vaccine for the first time.
+From adverse events passively reported to the Vaccine Adverse Events Reporting System (VAERS), the rate of serious adverse events in people aged ≥60 years was 7.7 per 100,000 doses distributed, compared with 3.8 per 100,000 for all vaccine recipients.
+The risk of YEL-AND and YEL-AVD is also increased in this age group, at 2.2 and 1.2 per 100,000 doses, respectively, compared with 0.8 and 0.3 per 100,000 for all vaccine recipients.
+Given that YEL-AVD has been reported exclusively, and YEL-AND almost exclusively, in primary vaccine recipients, caution should be exercised with older travelers who may be receiving yellow fever vaccine for the first time.
 If travel is unavoidable, the decision to vaccinate travelers aged ≥60 years needs to weigh the risks and benefits of the vaccination in the context of their destination-specific risk for exposure to YFV.

-Asymptomatic HIV infection with CD4 T-lymphocyte values 200–499/mm3 or 15%–24% of total lymphocytes for children aged <6 years is a precaution for yellow fever vaccination (see also the discussion of HIV infection in the Contraindications section above).
+Asymptomatic HIV infection with CD4 T lymphocyte values 200–499/mm3 or 15%–24% of total lymphocytes for children aged <6 years is a precaution for yellow fever vaccination (see also the discussion of HIV infection in the Contraindications section above).
 Large prospective, randomized trials have not been performed to adequately address the safety and efficacy of yellow fever vaccine among this group.
-Several retrospective and prospective studies including >500 people infected with HIV have reported no serious adverse events among patients considered moderately immunosuppressed based on their CD4 counts.
+Retrospective and prospective studies that combined included >500 HIV-infected people reported no serious adverse events among patients considered moderately immunosuppressed based on their CD4 counts.
 However, HIV infection has been associated with a reduced immunologic response to a number of inactivated and live attenuated vaccines, including yellow fever vaccine.
-The mechanisms for the diminished immune response in HIV-infected people are uncertain but appear to be correlated with HIV RNA levels and CD4 T-cell counts.
+The mechanisms for the diminished immune response in HIV-infected people are uncertain but appear to be correlated with HIV RNA levels and CD4 T cell counts.

 Because vaccinating asymptomatic HIV-infected people might be less effective than vaccinating people not infected with HIV, measuring their neutralizing antibody response to vaccination should be considered before travel.
 Contact the state health department or the CDC Arboviral Diseases Branch (970-221-6400) to discuss serologic testing.